Mariarano

 Only primary schooling is available.
 The majority 50% of the population of the commune are farmers, while an additional 10% receive their livelihood from raising livestock.
 The most important crops are rice and sugarcane, while other important agricultural products are bananas and cassava.
 Services provide employment for 5% of the population.
 Additionally fishing employs 35% of the population.

+Geography

+Mariarano is situated on the coast at 83 km from the town of Mahajanga.
+It has a coastline of 65 km from Komany to Mataibory.